espadrine/localeval/readme.md

 It doesn't protect your single-threaded code against infinite loops.

-That said, it protects against any security leaks.
+That said, it protects against any security leak.

 1. All local and global variables are inaccessible.